rewhowe/snapdragon/documentation/manual.md

 ### Question Mark

-A variable or function call suffixed with a question mark (full-width `？` or half-width `?`) will have its value or return value cast to a boolean (see the section on "[Conditional Branching](#Conditional-Branching)" for use within conditional statements).
+A variable or function call suffixed with a question mark (full-width `？` or half-width `?`) will have its value or return value cast to a boolean (see the section on "[Truthy Check](#Truthy-Check)" for use within conditional statements).

 Example: